BigMe123/TheBigAlgo/README.md

 Marco Dorazio
 Email: shadowguy311@gmail.com

+## 🚨 Critical Disclaimer

+**FINANCIAL RISK WARNING**:
+This is an experimental trading research tool.
+Trading involves significant financial risk.
+**Absolutely do not use for live trading without extensive professional review.**

 ## Contributing

 **Note**: Contributions are subject to review and must comply with the license terms.

-1. Review the full license agreement carefully
+1. Carefully review the full license agreement
 2. Contact the author for any permissions
 3. Do not submit contributions that violate the license

-## Legal Notice

-By using TheBigAlgo, you agree to the full terms of the license agreement.

 ---